anitape/bookstall-nestjs-backend/README.md

 - Modular structure (e.g., `auth`, `books`, `users` modules)
 - Clear separation of concerns between controllers, services, and repositories

+**Rate Limiting (Throttling)**

+- Global rate limiting is enforced using @nestjs/throttler
+- Helps protect the application from excessive requests and abuse
+- Configured to allow a maximum of 5 requests per 10 seconds per client

 ## ✅ Example Use Cases

-- Guests can browse books that not have age restriction 18+
+- Guests can browse books that don't have age restriction 18+
 - Logged-in users can add and manage their own books
 - Age-restricted books are only accessible by adults